MEI Travel Banner Ad

 Other items that are not wrapped into the cruise fare on most mainstream cruise lines include soda, specialty coffee, and alcoholic beverages.
 Likewise, casino gameplay, access to wifi, and the daily gratuities (sometimes called the daily service charge) are not included.

-You’ll automatically incur a per-person daily gratuity charge on your folio — it’ll be around $14 to $18 per day.
+You’ll automatically incur a per-person daily gratuity charge on your folio — it’ll be around $16 to $20 per day.
 Most cruise lines allow you to remove it or adjust the amount, but we don’t recommend doing so.
 You’ll likely have the option to pre-pay your gratuities prior to the cruise, which we do recommend.

 If you’re a college student, one cruise line to consider is Virgin Voyages.
-This cruise brand rolls wifi and gratuities into the base cost of the cruise fare.
-Further, it is almost always running a promotion that provides hundreds of dollars of onboard credit to use for alcoholic beverages.
+This cruise brand rolls wifi and all restaurants into the base cost of the cruise fare.
+Further, it is often running a promotion that provides onboard credit to use for alcoholic beverages.
+This adults-only cruise line is great for those who want a premium, relaxing experience and aren’t necessarily looking for the thrills that other mainstream cruise lines provide.

 Best Things to Do on Virgin Voyages - Best Spring Break Cruises for 2024